Plano West Senior High School: Debate

+The Plano West Debate Team's most recent win was at the National Speech and Debate Tournament in 2020, for the event Congressional Debate.

 Music

-The Plano West Chamber Orchestra is made up of approximately 40 musicians.
-It has won 1st place in the Texas Music Educators Association (TMEA) Honor Orchestra competition (recognizing the top high school string orchestras in Texas) 5 consecutive times, in 2002, 2004, 2006, 2008, and 2010 (TMEA rules prohibit a school from entering the competition the year after it has won), along with several top-5 finishes from 2011-2015.
-The orchestra received the TMEA "Honor Orchestra" designation again in 2016 and 2019.
+The Plano West Chamber Orchestra is currently made up of 49 musicians.
+Under the direction of Jo Wallace-Abbie, it won 1st place in the Texas Music Educators Association (TMEA) String Honor Orchestra competition (recognizing the top high school string orchestras in Texas) 5 consecutive times, in 2002, 2004, 2006, 2008, and 2010 (TMEA rules prohibit a school from entering the competition the year after it has won), along with several top-5 finishes from 2011 to 2015.
+After her retirement in 2015, Ryan Ross led the orchestra to the TMEA "String Honor Orchestra" designation again in 2016, 2019, and 2025.
+The Plano West Symphony Orchestra, composed of members of the Chamber Orchestra and the Wind Ensemble, also received the "Full Honor Orchestra" designation in 2018 and 2023.
 The orchestra has also been featured on the Disney Channel series "Totally in Tune" which aired in 2001.
 In 2005, the orchestra won a Cappie Award for Outstanding Pit Orchestra in a musical for the school production of Les Misérables.

 The Choir Program performs at the annual Texas Music Educators Association Convention.

 The Plano West Mighty Wolf Band has a marching and concert season and also has a winter guard program.
-In the 2009–2010 school year, the band had approximately 95 members; by 2015-2016, this had increased to about 195.
+In the 2009–2010 school year, the band had approximately 95 members; by 2015–2016, this had increased to about 195.
 The band was led by head director James Hannah from the school's founding until his retirement in 2017.
 Hannah was succeeded by long time Jasper High School band director Jackie Digby, who leads the band to this day.

 Plano West has taught a jazz band alongside its normal band program since the school's opening.
-In 2018, due to increased membership, the school added a second jazz band.
-The Plano West Jazz Orchestra, directed by Preston Pierce, was named a finalist for the Essentially Ellington High School Jazz Band Competition in 2017, 2020, 2021, and 2022.
+In the 2018–2019 school year, due to increased membership, the school added a second jazz band.
+The Plano West Jazz Orchestra, directed by Preston Pierce, has been named a finalist for the Essentially Ellington High School Jazz Band Competition seven times: in 2017 and every year from 2020–2025.
 The Jazz Orchestra was the invited high school Jazz Ensemble at the 2016 Texas Music Educators Association Convention.

 In 2011, Plano West was named one of only seven Gold Grammy Signature Schools for its music program.
 The award recognizes top U.S. public high schools making an outstanding commitment to music education.

-Alumni
+Quiz Bowl

+Founded in 2010, the Plano West Quiz Bowl team has been renowned across the nation for its consistent participation in the Quiz Bowl community and high rankings in tournaments.
+The Plano West A Quiz Bowl team won the 2018 High School National Championship Tournament, hosted by National Academic Quiz Tournaments.